 Radon 101

-Radon is a leading cause of lung cancer in the United States and is responsible for approximately 500 lung cancer deaths annually in Colorado.
+Radon is a known human carcinogen and is a leading cause of lung cancer in the United States.
 It is a naturally occurring radioactive gas that comes from the breakdown of uranium in the soil that can enter your home from the soil beneath it.
+Radon is a colorless, odorless, and tasteless gas, so testing your home for radon is the only way to know if your home has a radon problem.

-When a person is exposed to radon over many years the exposure can increase the risk of lung cancer.
-Radon is the second-leading cause of lung cancer in the United States, only smoking causes more lung cancer.
+Breathing in radon over a long period of time increases your risk of lung cancer.
+Radon is the second-leading cause of lung cancer in the United States.
 Radon is the leading cause of lung cancer in people without a history of smoking.

 Testing your home for radon is an easy and important step to ensuring a healthy home.
 Everyone should test their homes for radon, regardless of whether you rent or own, live in a single family home, an apartment, or manufactured home.